mzj3/A02/README.md

   detail if you wished to do so.
 Git was originally created by OS founding father Linus Torvald, the creator of Linux.
 He originally made it to track his changes as he was developing Linux, and it soon exploded as a simple and powerful way for programmers to collaborate, coordinate work, and work together on code and development projects.
-Git allows teams to work remotely.
+Git allows teams to work **remotely**.
 If you wish to install GIT on your machine, here is a link to the download for Linux, Mac, and Windows.
   * https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

   Now that you know what GIT is and have a proper Github account setup, it's time to make our first repository.
-A repository (or repo) is essentially synonymous with the word “project.”
+A **repository** (or repo) is essentially synonymous with the word “project.”
 This repo can consist of everything including images, files, spreadsheets, videos, and more.
 It is good practice to include a README file that allows users to have an idea what the repository is all about.
 For example, this README.md file exists for the assignment A02 for the class IS-117.
 It's purpose is